GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/CloudFunctions/cloudDeployApprovals/README.md

 The function processes deployment requests, checks conditions for rollout approval, and publishes an approval command if the requirements are met.

+## Usage Note

+This code is designed to integrate with the Terraform configuration for the [cloud_deploy_flow](../../README.md) demo.
+While you can deploy this component individually, it's primarily intended to be used as part of the full Terraform-managed workflow.
+Please note that this section of the README may be less actively maintained, as the preferred deployment method relies on the Terraform setup.

 ## Features

 *   Listens to Pub/Sub messages for deployment approvals